 Land only price does not include arrival/departure transfers.
 Full-Package Prices include airfare, fuel surcharges, airport taxes and fees.
 All prices are per person based on double occupancy.
 Full-Package (Air and land) tour prices apply from the gateway airport or city specified in the Package Highlights.
 Prices will vary from alternative gateway airports or cities and may be higher.
 The total price will be clearly displayed prior to any deposit being required.
 Additional baggage charges may apply.

 Passengers traveling abroad require a passport valid for six months beyond their travel dates.
 All travelers are responsible to check if a visa is required for all countries on their itinerary.
 For visa information, check our Visas page.

 Day 1 Depart for Thailand

 Board an international flight bound for Bangkok, eager to begin our Asia vacation.
 Spend the night aboard as our flight crosses the International Date Line.

 Day 2 Arrive in Bangkok

 Welcome to Bangkok, the capital city of Thailand.
-Upon arrival, greeted by our local tour guide after clearing customs and immigration at the airport and you will be transferred to your booked hotel for check-in.
-The rest of the day is at your leisure or rest to accustom to the new time zone.
+Upon arrival, greeted by our local tour guide at the airport and transfer to your luxury hotel.
+Time to rest, relax and acclimate to your new time zone.